By Diksha Singh

 - Second, also tried and tested – try getting yourself a scented candle, preferably a handmade one, they’ll have a much soothing effect.
 Play some soft music (old, slow & instrumental works best for me) and close your eyes.
 Think about yourself and how much love you deserve.

 Now, this may or may not be relatable to you as a reader, however, the ones who can relate, I am sure, they’ll agree.
 I hope you love yourself more and more with each passing day.

-Diksha is currently working in a US based company of Staffing and Recruitment.
-She is not a professional writer; however, she has been writing her journals since 2008 and guess what…. still has all of them!
-Diksha do revisit them from time to time and it brings her much more confidence to continue following the path of self-reflection and self-improvement.
+Diksha is currently working in a US-based company of Staffing and Recruitment.
+She is not a professional writer; however, she has been writing her journals since 2008, and guess what…. she still has all of them!
+Diksha does revisit any one of them from time to time and it brings her much more confidence to continue following the path of self-reflection and self-improvement.

 See the social media links below to know more about the author.